 Thanksgiving on Thursday (Magic Tree House #27) (Kindle, audiobook + paperback)

-If your students love Magic Treehouse books, #27 in the series is one to put on display in your classroom or school library.
-In this book, students will go back to the first Thanksgiving along with the characters they’ve followed in previous selections in the series.
+Do your students love Magic Treehouse books?
+Well #27 in the series is one to put on display in your classroom or school library.
+In this book, students will go back to the first Thanksgiving.
+Readers will travel along with the characters they’ve followed in previous selections in the series.

 Pete the Cat: The First Thanksgiving (Paperback)